Tag: software

 Sign up to receive answers to your questions delivered directly to your inbox!

 Artificial Intelligence (also known as AI) is a branch of computer science that focuses on developing computer systems that have the ability to think, work, and react like humans and to perform tasks that normally require human intelligence.
 This involves accurately and efficiently processing large amounts of data and making decisions or predictions based on that data.
-AI can also be used to create self-learning systems that can learn from data and improve their performance over time.
+AI can also be used to create self-learning systems that can learn from data and improve their performance over time, and more and more businesses are using AI as a way to streamline their operations.
 Let’s discuss and give some examples of how AI is currently being used.
 Keep in mind that these examples of AI are only a few of its many uses.
 These uses also often overlap in one app or piece of technology.

 In this article, we will be covering the following types of artificial intelligence: